Origin and OriginPro

 A scatter plot with modifiers for color and size, set using other data columns.
 Note the nested bubble scale legend at bottom left.
 The map image of the continental USA was added to the graph using the Maps Online App.

-In this graph, an equation has been added using the free LaTeX App available from the OriginLab File Exchange.
+In addition, an equation has been added using the free LaTeX App available from the OriginLab File Exchange.
 If you have MathType™ installed on your computer, you can use the Insert Equation button in the Tools toolbar to insert equations using MathType.

 - Add text, including plain text or text from data or metadata with rich text format.